sarahmbss/sarahmbs.github.io/_posts/2024-11-23-crawler-yahoo.md

         df_final = pd.concat([df_final, df])
 ```

 After we scan all the pages, the final dataframe is exported to a csv file.

+You can find the whole code on Github [here](https://github.com/sarahmbss/crawler_finance_yahoo).